Cinelli History, Family Crest & Coats of Arms

 - Candidoro Cinelli, aged 20, who landed in America from Mte.
 San Gio., in 1906

-- Angelo Cinelli, aged 30, who emigrated to America from Monte S. Giovanni, in 1907
+- Angelo Cinelli, aged 30, who immigrated to America from Monte S. Giovanni, in 1907

-- Attilio Cinelli, aged 22, who emigrated to America from Pesaro, Pesaro, in 1909
+- Attilio Cinelli, aged 22, who immigrated to America from Pesaro, Pesaro, in 1909

-- Candedoro Cinelli, aged 23, who emigrated to the United States from Monte S. Giovanni, Roma, in 1909
+- Candedoro Cinelli, aged 23, who immigrated to the United States from Monte S. Giovanni, Roma, in 1909

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)